The Corporate Tax Planning Law Review: Canada

 Typically, but not universally, a Canadian corporation will be established to acquire a Canadian target.
 This approach facilitates the deduction of interest expense associated with the acquisition financing against the target's earnings through a post-acquisition merger of the acquirer and target.
 Secondly, a non-resident acquirer typically wants to establish cross-border paid-up capital to maximise the opportunity to repatriate funds free of Canadian withholding tax.
 Finally, in certain circumstances, the acquirer will be able to 'bump' the tax cost of the target's non-depreciable capital property to fair market value.
 This may facilitate a sale, or a distribution to the foreign parent, of the asset free of Canadian tax.

-On the other hand, paid-up capital may be reduced where a Canadian-resident corporation controlled by a non-resident corporation uses capital, retained earnings or borrowed funds to make an investment in a foreign affiliate (or in a Canadian corporation that derives 75 per cent or more of its value from foreign affiliates) under Canada's FAD rules.
+However, paid-up capital may be reduced where a Canadian-resident corporation controlled by a non-resident corporation uses capital, retained earnings or borrowed funds to make an investment in a foreign affiliate (or in a Canadian corporation that derives 75 per cent or more of its value from foreign affiliates) under Canada's FAD rules.
 If the investment in the foreign affiliate exceeds the paid-up capital, the excess may be deemed a dividend paid to the non-resident controller.

 Continuing into Canada

 Provided that the governing corporate law permits it, corporations may continue from one jurisdiction to another.
 A Canadian corporation that emigrates to a jurisdiction outside Canada and ceases to be resident in Canada for tax purposes generally will be considered to have disposed of all of its assets for fair market value proceeds, and to have realised any resulting income or losses in the taxation year that is deemed to end immediately before it emigrates.
 In addition, the corporation will be liable for a special departure tax, analogous to a dividend withholding tax, levied at 25 per cent on the corporation's surplus (subject to reduction to an applicable treaty rate).
-The tax is applied to the difference between the fair market value of the corporation's assets and the total of the paid-up capital of its shares and its debt or other amounts payable outstanding at that time.
+The tax is applied to the excess of the fair market value of the corporation's assets over the total of the paid-up capital of its shares and its debts or other amounts payable outstanding at that time.

 vii Indirect taxes